June – Permaculture Food Gardening Australia – Subtropics and Warm Climate

 The next article comes out in the first week of July.

 What are you sowing, planting, and harvesting in your subtropical garden at the moment?
-Leave your comment under the article below or in the discussion board on my website.
+Any questions?
+Leave your comment under the article below.

 If you would like to support our work, you can do so in many ways: